kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-recommendations.md

 ### Verify Output

-You can verify the output by scanning the `users-table`.
+You can verify the output in an HBase-backed Kiji instance by scanning the `users-table`.

 <div class="userinput">
 {% highlight bash %}